arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 Your projection can levitate and go through solid surfaces in the material plane.

 You can also choose to project to other nearby realms, such as the Astral planes which can be entered anywhere.

+### Magical Vampirism

+When a creature does something to accumulate a powerful supernatural trait, their vessel may become cracked and leak lifeforce.
+This condition can be spread through dark rites and curses, and forces the subject to constantly consume the lifeforce of other still-living creatures of their kind, to sustain themselves and their powers.
+There are many kinds and strains of vampires: The subject may become stronger, smarter, more beautiful, psychic or even immortal.

+### Healing Factors

+This Mystery can help a subject heald much faster from a wound, as well as provide medical training to an Initiate.
+However, the magic of the Vessels cannot outright heal unless a source of lifeforce is spent in the spell.
+In that case, the Mystery can channel the existing lifeforce into the vessel; otherwise lifeforce cannot be created out of nothing.